ikollipara/django-meili/README.md

     'DEBUG': DEBUG, # Whether to throw exceptions on failed creation of documents 'SYNC': False, # Whether to execute operations to meilisearch in a synchronous manner (waiting for each rather than letting the task queue operate)
     'OFFLINE': False, # Whether to make any http requests for the application.
-}
+    'DEFAULT_BATCH_SIZE': 1000, # For syncindex the default batch size for import queryset }
 ```